-The only class requiring registration are the Bridge Basics series (see rates below).
+Pre-registration is only required for the Bridge Basics series (see rates below).
 All classes other than Bridge Basics will be drop-in only.
 Students may move between courses and supervised play as desired from week to week.
 Except for the Bridge Basics series, charges are on a per-lesson basis, paid to the instructor.
 Non-transferable five-class punch cards can be purchased from the instructor at a discounted rate.

 SJCC members $13

 SJCC members $60

 Contact Alan Tesler with questions, reservations, or with requests for other classes, days, or times.
 (Click on Alan’s name for his email address.)